jship/monad-logger-aeson/monad-logger-aeson/README.md

    |
 ```

-Indicating that we need to provide the `logDebug` call a `Message` rather than a
+This indicates that we need to provide the `logDebug` call a `Message` rather
-`Text` value.
-This compiler error gives us a choice depending upon our current
+than a `Text` value.
+This compiler error gives us a choice depending upon our
-time constraints: we can either go ahead and convert this `Text` value to a
+current time constraints: we can either go ahead and convert this `Text` value
-"proper" `Message` by moving the metadata it encodes into structured data (i.e.
+to a "proper" `Message` by moving the metadata it encodes into structured data
-a `[Pair]` value, where `Pair` is an `aeson` key and value), or we can defer
+(i.e.  a `[Pair]` value, where `Pair` is an `aeson` key and value), or we can
-doing that for now by tacking on an empty `[Pair]` value.
-We'll opt for the
+defer doing that for now by tacking on an empty `[Pair]` value.
+We'll opt for
-former here:
+the former here:

 ```haskell
 logDebug $ "Doing stuff" :# ["x" .@ x]